eggohito/origins-kombo/README.md

 </ol>
 <br>

-You can visit [this branch](https://github.com/eggohito/origins-kombo/tree/example/data/origins-kombo-example/powers/kombos) to see all the example to use as a guide for creating your own kombo.
+You can visit [the example branch](https://github.com/eggohito/origins-kombo/tree/example/data/origins-kombo-example/powers/kombos) to see all the example kombos to use as a guide for creating your own kombo.

 </details>
 </ol>